‘Words are the source of misunderstandings.’

 When your material is finalised, copy editing will make it shine.
 Grammar, spelling, punctuation, clarity and consistency are all addressed, together with the rhythm and flow of text.
 All changes are made using Track Changes so the author can approve each one.

-Manuscript review (approximately 500 words) designed to cover the nature of editorial work required, the suitability of its style to the intended audience, and a consideration of publishing prospects.
+Review includes consideration of (a) structural integrity, (b) the level and nature of editorial work recommended, (c) suitability of text to intended audience, and (d) a consideration of publishing prospects.